-As from January 1, 2018, the Group initially applies International Financial Reporting Standard 15 ("IFRS 15" or "the standard") which provides guidance on revenue recognition.
+The Group applies International Financial Reporting Standard 15 ("IFRS 15" or "the standard") which provides guidance on revenue recognition.
+According to IFRS 15, the Group recognizes revenue from goods with no alternative use over time.

 The standard introduces a new five step model for recognizing revenue from contracts with customers: